A relation between Dieudonne displays and crystalline Dieudonne theory: Introduction

-It is known that formal $p$-divisible groups $G$ over a $p$-adic ring $R$ are classified by Zink's nilpotent displays \cite{Zink-Disp}.
-The theory includes a description of the Dieudonn\'e crystal of $G$ in terms of the display associated to $G$.
-Recall that a display over $R$ is a projective module over the ring of Witt vectors $W(R)$ equipped with a filtration and with certain semi-linear operators.
+Formal $p$-divisible groups $G$ over a $p$-adically complete ring $R$ are classified by Zink's nilpotent displays \cite{Zink-Disp, Lau-Disp}.
+These are projective modules over the ring of Witt vectors $W(R)$ equipped with a filtration and with certain Frobenius-linear operators.
+A central point of the theory is a description of the Dieudonn\'e crystal of $G$ in terms of the nilpotent display associated to $G$.

+Arbitrary $p$-divisible groups over $R$ can be classified by displays only when $R$ is a perfect ring.
+In certain cases, there is the following refinement.

-Assume that $R$ is a local Artin ring with perfect residue field $k$ of characteristic $p$.
+Assume that $R$ is a local Artin ring with perfect residue field $k$ of characteristic $p$ and with maximal ideal $\NNN_R$.
 Then $W(R)$ has a unique subring $\WW(R)$, called here the Zink ring of $R$, which is stable under the Frobenius and which sits in an exact sequence

-If $p$ is odd or if $p$ annihilates $R$, Zink obtains in \cite{Zink-DDisp} a classification of all $p$-divisible groups over $R$ by Dieudonn\'e displays; these are displays for $\WW(R)$ in place of $W(R)$.
-The restriction on $p$ is equivalent to $\WW(R)$ being stable under the Verschiebung endomorphism $v$ of $W(R)$; this is needed since $v$ appears in the definition of displays.

-However, we observe here that with a small modification the theory can be extended to the case $p=2$ in general: The Zink ring is always stable under the modified Verschiebung $\vv(x)=v(u_0x)$, where $u_0$ is the unit of $W(R)$ defined by the relation $v(u_0)=p-[p]$.
-This allows to define Dieudonn\'e displays which classify $p$-divisible groups over $R$ without restriction on $p$.

-As an application, the classification of $p$-divisible groups and finite flat group schemes over a complete regular local ring with perfect residue field by Breuil-Kisin modules derived in \cite{Vasiu-Zink} and \cite{Lau-Frames} holds without restriction on $p$.
-In the case of discrete valuation rings this completes the proof of a conjecture of Breuil \cite{Breuil}, which was proved by Kisin \cite{Kisin-crys} if $p$ is odd, and in \cite{Kisin-2adic} for connected groups if $p=2$.
+where $\hat W$ means Witt vectors with only finitely many non-zero components.
+Let us call $R$ \emph{odd} if $p>2$ or if $p$ annihilates $R$.
+The Verschiebung homomorphism $v$ of $W(R)$, which appears in the definition of displays, stabilises the subring $\WW(R)$ if and only if $R$ is odd.
+In this case, Zink \cite{Zink-DDisp} defines Dieudonn\'e displays over $R$ as displays with $\WW(R)$ in place of $W(R)$ and shows that they classify all $p$-divisible groups over $R$.

-The main object of this article is to relate the crystals associated to a Dieudonn\'e display and to the corresponding $p$-divisible group.
-It turns out that the Zink ring and Dieudonn\'e displays can be defined for the following class of rings $R$, which we call admissible: The order of nilpotence of nilpotent elements in $R$ is bounded, and $R_{\red}$ is a perfect ring of characteristic $p$.
-Let us call $R$ odd if $p$ is odd or if $p$ annihilates $R$.
+The restriction for $p=2$ can be avoided with a small trick: The ring $\WW(R)$ is always stable under the modified Verschiebung $\vv(x)=v(u_0x)$, where $u_0\in W(R)$ is the unit defined by the relation $v(u_0)=p-[p]$.
+This allows to define Dieudonn\'e displays without assuming that $R$ is odd.
+It turns out that the Zink ring and Dieudonn\'e displays can be defined for the following class of rings $R$, which we call \emph{admissible}: The order of nilpotence of nilpotent elements of $R$ is bounded, and $R_{\red}$ is a perfect ring of characteristic $p$.